microsoft/fluentui/packages/react-menu/Spec.md

 All of the above Mouse events in the [previous section](#submenu-trigger/navigation) should apply to the part of the split button that is intended to open a submenu.

-Below lists the interactactions for the primary content part of the split button
+Below lists the interactions for the primary content part of the split button

 | Type     | Action     | Result  | Details                                          | Focus after                                        |
 | -------- | ---------- | ------- | ------------------------------------------------ | -------------------------------------------------- |